swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/04/03-async-http-client-by-example/03-async-http-client-by-example.md

 1. A new HTTP request object is created targeting the specified URL.
 2. The HTTP request method is set to POST.
-3. A `user-agent` header with the value `Swift AsyncHTTPClient` is added to the request.
+3. A `user-agent` header with the value `"Swift AsyncHTTPClient"` is added to the request.
 4. The request body is set to contain the string "Some data".
 5. The request is executed with a custom timeout of 5 seconds.
 6. If the response status is `.ok` (`200`), further processing is performed.